Getting Started

 Installing NRules

-> dotnet add package NRules
+dotnet add App\App.csproj package NRules

 Creating Domain Model